 Are you planning to organize an event or activity?
-In the overview below you can check all the important information you need to know.
-You can also find information and contact details for the Events office, they can help you with organizing your event.
+In the overview below, you can find all the important information you need to know.
+You can also find information and contact details for the Events office, which can help you organize your event.

 The Events Office staff has years of experience in organizing all kinds of activities and events.
 We can advise you on safety measures that you, the organizer, need to consider.
 We can (help you) obtain the necessary permits, and when large events are organized we are in direct contact with the fire service and police.
 We can also help you with permit applications for events.